Why this week’s French elections matter to the wider world - NewsBreak

 Observers say a Macron re-election would spell real likelihood for increased cooperation and investment in European security and defense — especially with a new pro-EU German government.

 This election could reshape France’s post-war identity and indicate whether European populism is ascendant or in decline.
-With populist Viktor Orban winning a fourth consecutive term as Hungary’s prime minister days ago, eyes have now turned to France’s resurgent far right candidates — especially National Rally leader Marine Le Pen who wants to ban Muslim headscarves in streets, and halal and kosher butchers, and drastically reduce immigration from outside Europe.
+With populist Viktor Orban winning a fourth consecutive term as Hungary’s prime minister days ago, eyes have now turned to France’s resurgent far right candidates -- especially National Rally leader Marine Le Pen who wants to ban Muslim headscarves and halal and kosher butchers and drastically reduce immigration from outside Europe.

 “If a far-right candidate wins, it could create some sort of alliance or axis in Europe,” said Dennison, of the European Council on Foreign Relations.
 “Le Pen has been tweeting pictures of herself shaking hands with Orban in recent days.
 She is championing a Europe of strong nation states.”